Wyoming Spring Creek Field Studies: Anthropology/Archaelogy

 Additional Program Application Requirements:

-• This program is for 1st year, Frederick Honors College students
+• This program is for only Honors College students

 • Due to the nature of the program, the schedule is subject to change.
 There may be instances where a guest speaker or field excursion needs to be rescheduled.
 We ask for your patience and understanding in advance.